 Big data cloud service is behind-the-scene magic of IoT.
 Neil Mendelson, Vice President, Big Data Advanced Analytics, Oracle, said expanding cloud services would not only catch sensor-data but feed it into big data algorithms and analytics to make effective use of it.
 Moreover, secure IoT cloud service will assist manufacturers in creating new products and services that take action on analyzed data safely, without human intervention.

 The industrial internet blends machine learning, machine-to-machine, and big data communications to identify patterns and adjust business operations in real-time.
-In a little while, industrial internet would expand by definition to incorporate the IoT.
-Soon, real time data streams would revamp what is possible through industrial internet, enabling users to adjust a process, ask critical questions or see a specific pattern immediately.
-Entire industries like pharmaceutical, energy, information technology, communications, banking and agriculture will be significantly influenced by the ability to examine historical and real-time data together to make informed and quick business decisions.
+In a little while, the industrial internet would expand by definition to incorporate the IoT.
+Soon, real-time data streams would revamp what is possible through industrial internet, enabling users to adjust a process, ask critical questions, or see a specific pattern immediately.
+Entire industries like pharmaceutical, energy, information technology, communications, banking, and agriculture will be significantly influenced by the ability to examine historical and real-time data together to make informed and quick business decisions.

-Big data is omnipresent and integrated into daily activities we do such as shopping online, reading a map or even travelling.
+Big data is omnipresent and integrated into daily activities we do such as shopping online, reading a map, or even traveling.
 In the time to come, technologists and companies would shift their focus from big data to machine-learning and provide proactive insights.
-Moreover, active intelligence will be the new focus through which companies would leverage technology such as machine-learning and predictive analytics to provide solutions, which are assessing data 24/7 and notifying us when important events happen.
+Moreover, active intelligence will be the new focus through which companies would leverage technology such as machine learning and predictive analytics to provide solutions, which are assessing data 24/7 and notifying us when important events happen.

 On the other hand, there is a lot of excitement about artificial intelligence (AI).
 Large companies and even startups are making major investments in AI.
 Nevertheless, business success would go to companies that apply more machine learning techniques to resolve routine problems such as providing more personalized product promotions, services, and recommendations without much fanfare or fuss.
-Companies that have the ability to convert futuristic ideas into manageable practical applications, which can be used effectively across the organization, would reap more return and benefits on their investment.
+Companies that can convert futuristic ideas into manageable practical applications, which can be used effectively across the organization, would reap more returns and benefits on their investment.
 The year 2017 will see AI technologies like property graphs (PG), natural language processing (NLP) and machine learning (ML) being applied to customary or normal data processing challenges.
-Though, PG, NLP and ML are already accessible as application programming interface (API) libraries in big-data, the new shift would include extensive uses of these technologies in information technology tools that support data science, real-time analytics and applications.
+Though PG, NLP, and ML are already accessible as application programming interface (API) libraries in big-data, the new shift would include extensive uses of these technologies in information technology tools that support data science, real-time analytics, and applications.

-To identify potential criminal before they commit any crime, law enforcement agencies, particularly in the west, are turning to big data.
-Publicly shared information coupled with intelligence information and data provided by law enforcement offices and local authorities help police spot violators and criminal activities with higher accuracy before a trouble begins.
-As a result, law enforcement agencies would tend to be less reactive, thus reducing the risk for shooting or arresting the wrong person.
-In addition, these police officers focus on crime hotspots to grab criminals once they come out of their hiding place.
+To identify potential criminals before they commit any crime, law enforcement agencies, particularly in the west, are turning to big data.
+Publicly shared information coupled with intelligence information and data provided by law enforcement offices and local authorities helps police spot violators and criminal activities with higher accuracy before trouble begins.
+As a result, law enforcement agencies would tend to be less reactive, thus reducing the risk of shooting or arresting the wrong person.
+Also, these police officers focus on crime hotspots to grab criminals once they come out of their hiding place.
 Through big data analytics, planned missions have assisted law enforcement agencies to reduce or control crime rates in major cities worldwide.

 Dealing with Natural Disasters